-Golden Retrievers are one of the most popular dog breeds on the planet.
-Many dog lovers would be happy to add a Golden Retriever to their family, and the only thing standing in the way of that is the cost.
+Golden Retrievers are some of the most popular dog breeds ever.
+Many owners would be happy to add a Golden to their family.
+But the only thing standing in the way of that is the cost.
 So just how much would a Golden Retriever cost you?

-In this article, we’ll use a comparative approach to try to narrow down the average cost of a Golden Retriever.
-Plus, we’ll explain the factors that make some dogs more expensive than others.
-To learn more, read on.
+In this article, we’ll use a comparative approach to narrow down the average cost of a Golden Retriever.
+We will also dive into the factors that make some Golden Retrievers more expensive than others.
+Read on to learn more about Golden Retriever prices.

 RECOMMENDED: 45 Most Expensive Dog Breeds

-While free may always seem like the best deal, it really isn’t.
-Sure, it may cost you just the gas price to the “breeder.”
+And while free may always seem like the best deal, it really isn’t.
+Sure, it may cost you just the gas price of driving to the “breeder.”
 However, you could end up paying a lot more for your dog down the road.
 In other words, free dogs may come with a lot of health issues.

 Here are the factors that determine how much a dog costs: